2019 Pasig local elections

 Local elections took place in Pasig on Monday, May 13, 2019, as part of the 2019 Philippine general election.
 The voters elected a mayor, a vice mayor, and a total of 12 councilors - six from each of the city's two districts.

 Background

 Mayor Robert "Bobby" Eusebio was on first term, third non-consecutive term, and he ran for re-election for second term, third non-consecutive term.
 Eusebio became mayor for three terms (2007-2010, 2010-2013, and 2016-2019).
 He was challenged by First District Councilor Victor Ma.
 Regis "Vico" Sotto.

-Vice Mayor Iyo Christian Bernardo was on his second term, and he ran for re-election for third term unopposed.
+Vice Mayor Iyo Christian Bernardo was on his second term, and was elected unopposed for a third term.

-Rep. Richard "Ricky" Eusebio was on his first term, and he ran for re-election for second term.
+Rep. Richard "Ricky" Eusebio was on his first term, and ran for re-election for a second term.
 He was challenged by his predecessor, former Rep. Roman Romulo.